 When installing asphalt shingles, the typical procedure is to nail down the underlayment before nailing the shingles in place one at a time.
 With roll roofing, the typical process is to nail down the underlayment, nail a length of roll roofing in place, seal the bottom end with roofing cement and then apply roofing compound along the seams.

 Whether you need roll roofing or asphalt shingles installed, Alpha Roofing Industries can help.
 We have the experience and knowledge to help you choose the best roof covering for your particular architecture and budget.
-Our services include the installation of asphalt shingles, metal roofing systems, skylights, gutters and siding.
+Our services include the installation of asphalt shingles, metal roofing systems, skylights, and siding.
 We also offer roof leak repair, moss removal and chimney repairs.
 We have exceptional references and an outstanding reputation.
 Alpha Roofing Industries is one of the top commercial roofing contractors in Austin and Central Texas.
 If you would like to get a free quote, submit the online form or call us at (512) 434-0518.